lucidsoftware/lucid-programming-competition-2021/problems/BalloonPlinko/description.md

 The landing location is at `(-34, -32)`.

 The first balloon is at `(2, 2, 100)` with a radius of 50.
-The landing location is at (0, 0) on the balloon, which is an angle of 225 degrees from the center of the balloon.
+They are falling at (0, 0), which is an angle of 225 degrees from the center of the balloon.
 Thus, they slide until they are 50 units away from the center, still at an angle of 225 degrees, and end up at `(-33.355, -33.355)`.

 The second balloon is at `(-30, -35, 20)` with a radius of 5.
-The landing location is at `(-33.355, -33.355)`, which is an angle of 153.88 degrees from the center of the balloon, and less than 5 distance from the center of the balloon.
+They are falling at `(-33.355, -33.355)`, which is an angle of 153.88 degrees from the center of the balloon, and less than 5 distance from the center of the balloon.
 Thus, they slide until they are 5 units away from the center, still at an angle of 153.88 degrees, and they end up at `(-34.489, -32.800)`.

 Rounding up to the next integer, the final landing location is `-34, -32`.